Andreas-hiq/AI-Butler/README.md

 4. Run `docker compose up -d`.
 It will start the database and download the necessary packages
 5. Check that the db is up and running with `docker ps`, should return 'butler-pg'
 6. Test query to double check: run `docker exec -it butler-pg psql -U butler -d butler -c "SELECT 1;"`
 7. Create pgvector-extension + table (only do this the first time).
-Run `docker exec -it butler-pg psql -U butler -d butler -c "CREATE EXTENSION IF NOT EXISTS vector;" docker exec -it butler-pg psql -U butler -d butler -c " CREATE TABLE IF NOT EXISTS rag_chunks ( id uuid PRIMARY KEY, source text NOT NULL, content text NOT NULL, embedding vector(768) NOT NULL
+     1. Run `docker exec -it butler-pg psql -U butler -d butler -c "CREATE EXTENSION IF NOT EXISTS vector;"`
+     2. Run `docker exec -it butler-pg psql -U butler -d butler -c " CREATE TABLE IF NOT EXISTS rag_chunks ( id uuid PRIMARY KEY, source text NOT NULL, content text NOT NULL, embedding vector(768) NOT NULL
    );"`
    8. To stop the DB, run `docker compose down`.
 And start again with `docker compose up -d`

 # MVP: